Wednesday, 9 November 2022

 Best element gets to be Edwards enjoying finding himself in a chase with the border patrol, which provides the excitement he never had in the war and gets him away from wife, surprisingly strident Ruth Donnelly.
 He gets to sing “I Wonder Who’s Kissing Her Now” on back projection at the wheel.

 Disappointingly the political content is limited to Babs parroting a few slogans and Bob sorts out the Albright problem by turning the student rally he is addressing into the Forum Scene from “Julius Caesar” for an ending.
 Hollywood was jittery about depicting left wingers at this stage, though I do like He Stayed for Breakfast, made in 1940 when the political climate had shifted and Loretta Young finds Bolshevik Melvin Douglas in her bedroom, demanding how he got there to be told “I once organised the locksmiths.”
-The relationship between General Pratt and Young is more interesting, switching mid scene from officer and subordinate to father and potential son in law and back.
+The relationship between General Pratt and Young is more interesting, switching mid-scene from officer and subordinate to father and potential son in law and back.

-It wasn’t till the the nineteen seventies and films like Bound for Glory and Reds that we’d see the 1930s Left treated convincingly.
+It wasn’t till the nineteen seventies and films like Bound for Glory and Reds that we’d see the 1930s Left treated convincingly.

 Red Salute is more an It Happened One Night rip-off than serious argument and the two elements compete unsatisfactorily.
 Edward Small musters reasonable production values with Lanfield pushing it along relentlessly - going from something moving to something moving on the edits.
 A comparison with Always Goodbye shows how much Zanuck's massaging the elements before and after shooting determined the quality of Fox product.
 Sidney Lanfield, who associates dismissed as “a front office director” for calling the bosses for decisions, fitted into that scheme perfectly and they got superior results through collaboration.
 Few of his contemporaries could do that as well.